-If your employees are key to your success, how do you make sure that you hire the best?
-How can you grow your team without putting your business at risk?
-Can you grow your team and your business at the same time?
+If employees are the key to your success, how do you make sure that you hire the best?
+How can you grow your team without putting your business at risk? and how can you grow your team and your business at the same time?

 Introducing the SWAN Formula

-Executive recruiter John Swan developed a hiring strategy called the SWAN Formula to serve as a yardstick, helping ensure that businesses are able to pick the best candidate by setting apart the best of the best from the rest.
+Executive recruiter John Swan developed a hiring strategy called the SWAN Formula to serve as a yardstick, helping businesses to pick the best candidate by setting apart the best of the best from the rest.

-The formula stands for Smart – Works hard – Ambitious – Nice – qualities that employers find common in great employees, qualities that should be evident in the job candidates you pick.
+The formula stands for Smart – Works hard – Ambitious – Nice.
+These are qualities that employers find common in great employees and qualities that should be evident in the job candidates you pick.

 The book Now, Build a Great Business explains Swan’s formula in detail.

 Every small business owner should be guided by the following:

 - Successful people are Smart.
 They know how to use and maximise their skills and competencies for their specific job.

 - People who want to Work hard go the extra mile and are generally more successful at their jobs.